-During the Financial Year, the Group's revenue from power and data cords for mobile phones remained stable at approximately HK\$28.4 million (2019: approximately HK\$28 million).
-Despite the fierce competition and downturn in this sector, the Group was able to maintain its revenue due to the introduction of new products, headsets for adults and kids, during the forth guarter of the Financial Year.
+During the Financial Year, the Group's revenue from power and data cords for mobile phones was approximately HK\$57.2 million (2020: approximately HK\$28.4 million), representing a year-on-year increase of approximately 101.4%.
+The increase was due to the introduction of new products, headsets for adults and kids, since the fourth quarter of the financial year ended 31 March 2020.